·9 min read

 CT600 Boxes

-• Box 280: Losses brought forward set against trading profits
+• Box 160: Losses brought forward set against trading profits from the same trade

 Group Relief